ahmedhammad97/Principles-of-Package-Design-Reading-Notes/README.md

 A sign of a class with many responsibilities is that it has many dependencies which are injected as constructor arguments.

-### The Open/Closed Principle
+### <a name="open">The Open/Closed Principle</a>

 **You should be able to extend a class's behavior without modifying it.**

 Extension of a class means that you can influence its behavior from the outside and leave the class untouched.
-This is usually done through several steps:
+This is usually done through:
 - Apply the Single Responsibility principle to extract any collaborating objects
 - Inject collaborating objects as constructor arguments (eg. dependency injection)
 - Depend on abstractions (eg. interfaces) instead of concrete implementations